RWS/studio-api-docs/apiconcepts/translationmemory/creating_a_container_database.md

     throw new Exception("No DB server registered.");
 }
 ```
-****

-Afterwards, check whether a container with the name that we want to give already exists on the first available database server.
-For simplicity reasons we are just checking the first database server, as we can assume that most TM Server setups bank on only a single DB server.
+Then check whether a container with the requested name already exists on the first available database server.
+For simplicity, this sample checks only the first database server, because most TM Server setups use a single database server.
 # [C#](#tab/tabid-5)
 ```cs
 foreach (TranslationMemoryContainer item in dbs[0].Containers)